lucidnas/terraform-templates/README.md

 ### variables.tf
 Declares common variables (such as name, region etc) that are referenced in other templates.
-- This is where I learnt about variables.
+- This is where I learnt about variables in terraform.

 ### main.tf
 Declares the terraform and aws provider configuration.